Operating Agreement for LLC: Everything You Need to Know

 If there are multiple members in an LLC, the contract is considered binding between the members.
 This lets you set out working and financial relations between all members or business owners and between managers and members.
 If the LLC wishes to amend an operating agreement, each member must agree to and sign the amendment.
 The operating agreement isn't as important for single-member LLCs.

 Items Needed for Making an LLC Operating Agreement

 The company basics should be listed in the operating agreement.
 This includes the company's name, main business address, date of formation, the name of the registered agent, articles of organization, and business duration and purpose of the contract.
 The agreement should also list the members' names and contact information, their contributions, responsibilities, voting procedures, and what happens in the case a member dies or quits.

 For the majority of LLCs, they will state that the company will continue until it gets dissolved due to state law or they decide to terminate it.
 When the limited liability company is formed for a certain purpose, such as selling commercial buildings, it may operate for a certain time.

 The agreement also needs to state when meetings will take place, rules about when, where, and how the votes will get taken, how many votes are needed for an action to be approved, and how many members need to be there for a quorum.
 The original capital contributions, as well as their values, should be listed for every LLC member.

 If you need help with an operating agreement for an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.